Mortuary science: Training

-Degree requirements differ by school and by state.
-Those wishing to become funeral directors have other requirements that usually include two years of college coursework (including studies in mortuary science), one year of experience as an apprentice, and a qualifying examination.
+Degree requirements differ by school and by jurisdiction.
+In the United States, those wishing to become funeral directors have other requirements that usually include two years of college coursework (including studies in mortuary science), one year of experience as an apprentice, and a qualifying examination.

 College degrees in mortuary science can usually be earned in two to four years.
 Some community and junior colleges offer two-year programs while universities can offer both two- or four-year programs.
 The curriculum typically includes courses in anatomy, physiology, pathology, embalming techniques, restorative art, and business management.
 Suggested coursework or extracurricular activities include those that enhance skills in public speaking and interpersonal communication, as funeral directors should be personable and skilled communicators in their work with grief-stricken clients.

 More than thirty states have schools that offer mortuary science programs.
 For example, Illinois, Mississippi, New York, and Texas all have four schools.

 Student reactions

 Students of mortuary science often report feeling the pressure of odd questions and looks from other college students.
 They are frequently shunned by other students and often find that they associate only with other mortuary science students.

-Regarding personal reactions, mortuary science students indicate a certain level of desensitization, as human bodies they work with become an impersonal “interconnected system of arteries and veins.”
+Regarding personal reactions, mortuary science students indicate a certain level of desensitization, as human bodies they work with become an impersonal "interconnected system of arteries and veins."
 While students often explain that their first experiences are the most difficult, they do become accustomed to the work, though the various odors are considered the worst element of the job.